 Below is a replay of a webinar we did for clients in the fall of 2020 about how to use all the options available to help you pay for college and develop a plan to pay for college that uses a 529 account, and also takes advantage of the tax credits and deductions that are available.

-Please note: This webinar was recorded in 2020.
+Please note: This webinar and the following content was produced in 2020.
 As tax laws change, you should verify that any/all tax credits and deductions are still available.

 As we were putting this together, we realized this is very much like retirement planning.
 For a long time you are concerned with saving and putting money away.
 Then, one day the switch flips and you are now taking money out.